software-patterns/workshop/projects/software-quality/0000-introduction.md

 # The Beginning

+Software quality is an enduring mystery.
+We have heuristics, metrics, and "best practices" for pursuing it, but few reliable recipes.
+Entropy always seems to win; even the most sprightly and promising projects can turn to unruly, buggy behemoths in just a few years.

+We programmers often think of our field as an ever-changing one, and it is to this change that we look for the solutions to our quality woes.
+We want to believe that the next great language, tool, or process will solve our problems for us.
-We programmers often think of our field as an ever-changing one.
-But the fact is, the fundamentals of programming—the semantics of the languages we use, the shapes of the programs we write—have experienced no revolutions in the last fifty years.
+But the "next great thing" always turns out to be a rehashing of an old idea.
+The fact is, the fundamentals of programming—the semantics of the languages we use, the shapes of the programs we write—have experienced no revolutions in the last fifty years.

 Lisp, the forerunner of modern functional languages like Clojure, appeared on the scene in 1958.

-Development on Smalltalk, widely considered the precursor of modern dynamic object-oriented languages like Ruby, began in the early 1970s.
+Development of Smalltalk, widely considered the precursor of modern dynamic object-oriented languages like Ruby, began in the early 1970s.